tyagishi/SDSCustomField/README.md

 ## OnDemandTextEditor

-firstly it is (multi-line) Text.
+at first it is (multi-line) Text.
 With tapping, it will become TextEditor